 - 1. Absences are charged at the normal rate and CCS is paid for 42 allowable absences in a financial year, across all services per financial year (which includes public holidays, illness, curriculum day, etc.).
 Absences above this number must be accompanied by the appropriate documentation, such as a medical certificate, for CCS to be paid, in accordance with Family Assistance Law. - 2.
-Families are not entitled to receive CCS when care begins or ceases on an absence.
-This means a child must be in care on the first day of booked care and the last day of booked care (including the notice period).
-Parents/guardians must ensure their child attends their last day of care.
-If an absence is submitted, full fee for the day will be charged until the last actual attendance. - 3.
 Due to Windermere CCS processing being 2 weeks in arrears, CCS cannot be claimed for absences taken for more than 8 consecutive weeks.
-If planned absences are longer than 8 weeks families will need to exit care and re-enrol on return. - 4.
+If planned absences are longer than 8 weeks families will need to exit care and re-enrol on return. - 3.
 Standard fees and booked hours are payable on all absences, including public holidays, to maintain secured placement.
-Educators are not required to hold a place for families who do not pay the full absence fees. - 5.
-Educators are not required to provide care on public holidays however if they do, fees will be charged at the public holiday rate.
+Educators are not required to hold a place for families who do not pay the full absence fees. - 4.
+Educators are not required to provide care on public holidays however if they do, fees will be charged at the public holiday rate. - 5.
+From 13 July 2020, families can receive CCS for absences up to seven days before a child's first, and after a child's last, physical attendance at a service, where a session of care would have usually been provided, for any of the following reasons: - a. any of the additional absence reasons.

-Approval Date: Jan 2013/Last Review: November 2019/Next review: July 2020/Page 4 of 6
+Approval Date: Jan 2013/Last Review: July 2020/Next review: July 2021/Page 4 of 6